junxit/us-congress-bills-117/metadata.md

 - 2022-07-22 — Introduced in House
 - 2022-07-22 — Introduced in House
 - 2022-07-22 — Referred to the House Committee on Natural Resources.
+- 2022-07-23 — Referred to the Subcommittee on Energy and Mineral Resources.
+- 2022-07-23 — Referred to the Subcommittee on Oversight and Investigations.
+- 2022-09-15 — Committee Consideration and Mark-up Session Held.
+- 2022-09-15 — Subcommittee on Energy and Mineral Resources Discharged.
+- 2022-09-15 — Subcommittee on Oversight and Investigations Discharged.
+- 2022-09-21 — Ordered to be Reported Unfavorably (Amended) by the Yeas and Nays: 21 - 19.
+- 2022-09-28 — Placed on the House Calendar, Calendar No. 114.
+- 2022-09-28 — Reported adversely (Amended) by the Committee on Natural Resources.
+H. Rept.
+117-497.
+- 2022-09-28 — Reported adversely (Amended) by the Committee on Natural Resources.
+H. Rept.
+117-497.